pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 R --no-save
 ```

-Once you entered into the R environment, run:
+Once you have entered into the R environment, run the following:

 ```R
 source("code/demo.ggplot.R")
 ```

 This should create an oscillating arrangement of multicolour dots.
+If
+you do not see this, it means your graphic setup isn't working.

 ### Load modules